Social construction of gender: Sexuality/sexual orientation

-Social cognitive theory
+Social learning theory

 Gender features strongly in most societies and is a significant aspect of self-definition for most people.
-One way to analyze the social influences that affect the development of gender is through the perspective of the social cognitive theory.
-According to Kay Bussey, social cognitive theory describes "how gender conceptions are developed and transformed across the life span".
-The social cognitive theory views gender roles as socially constructed ideas that are obtained over one's entire lifetime.
-These gender roles are "repeatedly reinforced through socialization".
-Hackman verifies that these gender roles are instilled in us from "the moment we are born".
+One way to analyze the social influences that affect the development of gender is through social learning theory, a psychological theory of social behavior.
+When applied to the study of gender, it describes how children develop gendered behaviors by interacting with and observing the people around them.

 For the individual, gender construction starts with assignments to a sex category on the basis of biological genitalia at birth.
 Following this sexual assignment, parents begin to influence gender identity by dressing children in ways that clearly display this biological category.
 Therefore, biological sex becomes associated with a gender through naming, dress, and the use of other gender markers.
 Gender development continues to be affected by the outlooks of others, education institutions, parenting, media, etc. These variations of social interactions force individuals to "learn what is expected, see what is expected, act and react in expected ways, and thus simultaneously construct and maintain the gender order".

+An extension of social learning theory is social cognitive theory.
+According to Kay Bussey, social cognitive theory describes "how gender conceptions are developed and transformed across the life span".
+The social cognitive theory views gender roles as socially constructed ideas that are obtained over one's entire lifetime.
+These gender roles are instilled in us from "the moment we are born" and "repeatedly reinforced through socialization".